oracle/rwloadsim/README.md

 Note than use of bison versions earlier than 3.0.4 are not longer supported

-## Included workloads
+## Included workload

-Both the binary and source distributions includes complete workloads, please see [workloads/README.md](workloads/README.md) for details.
+Both the binary and source distributions include a complete oltp workload.
+Please see [docs/OLTP.md](docs/OLTP.md) for details.

 ## Next steps in evolving rwloadsim